ZachFriedenberger/neurotheory-garden/_pages/index.md

 permalink: /
 ---

-# Welcome to the neurotheory garden!🧠
+# Welcome to the neurotheory.xyz!🧠

 <p style="padding: 3em 1em; background: #f5f7ff; border-radius: 4px;">
 This is a [[digital garden]] where I form new ideas and synapses by creating a network of interconnected notes.
 Notes cover a broad range of topics in theoretical neuroscience, machine learning, and philosophy of science.